namaiiee2222/persian-calender/README.md

-Here is Persian Calender file
+Here is Persian calender files for holiday, all days and every events.
+You can add .ics files to any calender, outlook, google and etc. calenders.

 # icscleaner.py
 Sometimes for some reasons after syncronisation in calendar may be duplicate events.